• Skip to primary navigation

 • Heat your grill on medium-high.

 • In a large bowl, whisk together the olive oil, soy sauce, black pepper, and garlic powder.
-Measure out two tablespoons of the mixture, add them to a small bowl, and set aside.
+Measure two tablespoons of the mixture, add them to a small bowl, and set aside.

-• Add the chicken pieces to the large bowl and toss to coat in the olive oil rub.
+• Add the chicken pieces to the large bowl and toss to coat them in the olive oil rub.

 • Thread the coated chicken pieces on eight skewers.